 Collaboration is at the heart of everything that Elrha does.
-We have a range of resources, workshop opportunities, and online services to assist the development of strong humanitarian research partnerships.
-Whether you are looking for research partners, exploring collaboration and establishing a new partnership, or already in a research consortium and looking for ways to improve your effectiveness, here, you will find an array of relevant online tools and resources, as well as the latest learnings, on partnerships for humanitarian research.
+We have a range of online resources and bespoke workshop support for R2HC applicants and grantees to assist the development of strong humanitarian research partnerships.
+Whether you are exploring collaboration and establishing a new partnership, or already in a research consortium and looking for ways to improve your effectiveness, here, you will find an array of relevant online tools and resources, as well as the latest learnings, on partnerships for humanitarian research.

 STRENGTHEN YOUR RESEARCH PARTNERSHIP